tredfern/terminus/docs/DESIGN.md

 ## Concept

 An RPG based game/system set in a sci-fi universe.
-Player is one of a small group of soldiers that awakens on a ship/space station/moon base to a major disaster in progress.
+Player is one of a small group of travellers that awakens on a ship/space station/moon base to a major disaster in progress.
 Player needs to navigate rogue robots and damaged systems to repair the ship to save the rest of the crew.

 Play styles could vary between more combat expertise, which will increase survivability but might limit exploration or other skill opportunities.
 Or maybe using more survival skills which will help with finding supplies and alternate routes.
 Or maybe a more skill focus that allows the character more abilities to explore and solve problems.

 ## Inspiration